Downloads

 These are the particularly relevant files in the top-level of the installation folder:

-Current versions of the pdf file are also available from this web site.
+Current versions of the pdf documentation files are also available from this web site.

 If $OJ is the installation directory, then you can run openjml using the command line $OJ/openjml.
-For example, $OJ/openjml --version will emit the version number of this build.
+For example, $OJ/openjml --version will emit the version number of its build.

-Further instructions about running OpenJML can be found here.
+Further instructions about running OpenJML can be found in the tutorial.

 OpenJML uses SMT solvers as logic checkers.
 A selection of supported solvers is bundled with the OpenJML release.